 In the picture book version, there is a lot of dialogue and Violet’s interactions with other school children who are equally curious about her skin colour.

 By using primary colours, this book isn’t limited to a specific cultural background.

 As you would expect, we get to see more of Violet’s journey in the picture book but what I love is that both books end in exactly the same way: with Violet proudly saying, “I am Violet!”

 Publisher: Second Story Press

 Pre-order the board book now!

 Publication date: 14 April 2020

 Tania Stehlik is an elementary school teacher in Toronto, Ontario.
 Her Indian and French Canadian heritage served as inspiration for her story Violet, as well as the adapted board book, I Am Violet.
 Tania is happily married and is the proud mother of two amazing daughters.
 She lives in the city with her husband and kids.

-I am very grateful to the publisher for providing me with copies of the books.
-This review is my honest opinion.
+I am very grateful to the publisher for providing me with complimentary copies of the books.
+This voluntary review contains my honest opinion.